nefarius/docs.nefarius.at/docs/projects/Vicius/Product-Detection.md

 ### `FileSize`

 Reads a file's size (in bytes) and compares it to the release's `detectionSize` field provided by the server.
-If the local size doesn't match the release size, the product is flagged as outdated.
+If the local size doesn't match the release size the product is flagged as outdated.

 Field | Description | Mandatory
 ---|---|---